akaterra/apidog/readme.md

 @apiParamRoot (group) {type} description
 ```

-Defines "root" type for request.
+Defines "root" type for the request.

-Used when request contains primitive value or array of **@apiParam** definitions.
+Used when request contains primitive value, array of primitive values or array of **@apiParam** definitions.

 Example:
 ```